AlexRyabov/getPangaeaData/README.md

 Dowload CTD, Nutrients and chl data from Pangaea database.
 Thanks @Merle Schütt

-This script is intended to load chlorophyll, nutrient and CTD data from the **Pangaea** database and merge these data into separate files for each data group.
+This script is intended to load groups of data, like chlorophyll, nutrient and CTD data, from the **Pangaea** database and merge the data from each group into a single file.

 ## Preparation